 It’s not a big hotels gig.
 It is certainly not difficult to execute.
-And, it’s becoming more of a reality in the travel than you imagined.
+And, it’s becoming more of a reality in travel than you imagined.
 Let’s take a 360 tour into the world of virtual reality and how to make it work for your property.

 What Is Virtual Reality?

-Travel and accommodation is all about creating amazing experiences.
+Travel and accommodation are all about creating amazing experiences.
 Virtual reality is a way to make guests live that experience before they even step into your property.
 Cutting through the white noise of videos and beautiful images for an experience that’s interactive and personal.

 Technically, it is an artificial environment that is created with software and presented to the user in such a way that the user suspends belief and accepts it as a real environment.
 On a computer, virtual reality is primarily experienced through two of the five senses: sight and sound.

 My Property Is Too Small.
 Do I Still Need It?